 Shiba Inus, wheaten terriers, and Norwegian buhunds were most fearful.
 Popular hunting breeds that are sometimes around gunshots, like labs, springer spaniels, cocker spaniels, and pointers, were less likely afraid of fireworks.
 Great Danes, Boxers and Chinese cresteds were also less fearful.
 Female dogs are 30 percent more likely to respond anxiously to sound than male dogs.
 In addition, the study uncovered that dogs typically tend to become more afraid as they age.
 For each year a dog ages, there is a 3.4 percent increase in reaction to sounds.

-The article states that a dog’s reaction to loud sounds could indicate their general anxiety level.
+The article states that a dog’s reaction to loud sounds could indicate their general stress level.
 Pets with noise sensitivity are three times more likely to experience separation anxiety and 18 percent more likely to show signs of stress in new situations.
 Dogs living with the owner who breeds them are also often less concerned with noise.

 CBD for Pets